ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 ### Maps with cartopy

-When the result of a plot operation is a map, Iris will automatically create an appropriate cartopy axes if one doesn`t already exist.
+When the result of a plot operation is a map, Iris will automatically create an appropriate cartopy axes if one doesn't already exist.

-We can use matplotlib`s ``gca()`` function to get hold of the automatically created cartopy axes:
+We can use matplotlib's `gca()` function to get hold of the automatically created cartopy axes:

 ```python